 Two-factor authentication

-The Two-factor authentication functionality provides higher security when logging in by requiring the user to authenticate using two-step verification/login.
+The Two-factor authentication functionality provides enhanced security when logging in by requiring the user to authenticate with two-step verification.
 Every time the user logs in, an additional code is generated and sent to them, which they should enter.

 This functionality can be enabled at Settings -> System settings -> Enterprise functions -> Two-factor authentication (2FA).